LessGoudarzi/codeSnippets/README.md

 * [JQuery](http://jquery.com/), jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.
 * [eViews](http://www.eviews.com/home.html), an eccnometric programming language

-I plan on putting together alternative files that will share the various code snippets that I have found useful to re-use.
+We plan on putting together alternative files that will share the various code snippets that I have found useful to re-use.

-I will put links to the files here.
+We will put links to the files here.

 * [VBA](#vba-stuff)
 * [D3JS](#d3-stuff)